ASMIftekhar/VSGNet/README.md

 The outputs that will be shown in the console is basically Average Precision in test set without considering bounding boxes.

-To see the results in original HICO_DET scheme run(inside "scripts_hico/HICO_eval/")
+To see the results in original HICO_DET scheme run (inside "scripts_hico/HICO_eval/")
 ```Shell
 bash compute_map.sh soa_paper_hico 20
 ```
 The evaluation code has been adapted from the [No-Frills repository.](https://github.com/BigRedT/no_frills_hoi_det)Here, 20 indicates the number of cpu cores to be used for evaluation, this can be changed to any number based on the system.
 ## Training in V-COCO

-To train the model from scratch:
+To train the model from scratch (inside "scripts/"):
 ```
 CUDA_VISIBLE_DEVICES=0 python2 main.py -fw new_test -ba 8 -l 0.001 -e 80 -sa 20
 ```